-Tillerson steps up on Syria, Russia after avoiding spotlight
+Tillerson’s Russia trip highlights emergence from shadows

 Most Read Stories

-On Sunday, he will make his first network television interview appearances.
-In one of those interviews, Tillerson said he sees no reason for retaliation from Russia for the U.S. missile strikes.
+On Sunday, he made his first network television interview appearances.
+In one interview, Tillerson said he sees no reason for retaliation from Russia for the U.S. missile strikes.
 Russia maintains a close political and military alliance with President Bashar Assad’s government and has been accused of supporting its attacks against Syrians opposed to Assad’s rule — something Moscow adamantly denies.

-In that interview airing Sunday on CBS’ “Face the Nation,” Tillerson said Russians were not targeted by the strikes.
+Tillerson said on CBS’ “Face the Nation” that Russians were not targeted by the strikes.
 He also said the top U.S. priority in the region hadn’t changed and remained the defeat of Islamic State militants.

-Then he heads to Europe to gather with the foreign ministers of the other Group of 7 nations before venturing on eastward to become the first Trump Cabinet member to visit Moscow — and possibly meet with Russian President Vladimir Putin.
+Then he headed to Europe to gather with the foreign ministers of the other major industrialized nations before venturing on eastward to become the first Trump Cabinet member to visit Moscow — and possibly meet with Russian President Vladimir Putin.

-The criticism from the foreign policy establishment’s left and right that has dogged his tenure is dying down.
+The criticism from the foreign policy establishment’s left and right that has dogged Tillerson’s tenure is dying down.

 Tillerson had faced questions about whether he understood that his new position meant he was now the face of the United States to the world, that he had to answer no longer to a small group of top shareholders but to more than 320 million Americans.

-The secretary of state must be “the spokesman for American foreign policy,” said Eliot Cohen, a senior State Department official during George W. Bush’s presidency who is now a professor at Johns Hopkins University’s School of Advanced International Studies.
+The secretary of state must be “the spokesman for American foreign policy,” said Eliot Cohen, a senior State Department official during George W. Bush’s presidency.
 “This is the administration’s first crisis but it won’t be their last by a long shot, so he’s going to have to get used to this.”

 Joining Trump at the president’s Mar-a-Lago resort in Palm Beach, Florida, Tillerson was supposed to focus on the informal summit with Xi.
 Instead, he was thrust to the forefront after photos of the bodies piled in heaps in Idlib, Syria, dramatically altered the agenda.

-Only a week earlier, Tillerson had alarmed U.S. allies by indicating the U.S. was no longer interested in pushing for Syrian President Bashar Assad’s removal from power.
+Only a week earlier, Tillerson had alarmed U.S. allies by indicating the U.S. was no longer interested in pushing for Assad’s removal from power.

-In the hours leading up to Trump’s decision to order the strikes, he was among the most forward-leaning of Trump’s top aides in suggesting the U.S. would deliver an “appropriate response.”
-He challenged Russia publicly in a way Trump appeared to be scrupulously avoiding and said of Assad early Thursday: “It would seem that there would be no role for him to govern the Syrian people.”
+In the hours leading up to Trump’s decision to order the strikes, Tillerson was among the most forward-leaning of Trump’s top aides in suggesting the U.S. would deliver an “appropriate response.”
+He challenged Russia publicly in a way Trump appeared scrupulously to avoid and said of Assad early Thursday: “It would seem that there would be no role for him to govern the Syrian people.”

 After the cruise missiles crashed down in Syria, Tillerson was calm and commanding in a question-and-answer session with journalists.

-Cohen, a vocal conservative critic of Trump’s foreign policy who has chided Tillerson for his reticence, said he saw Tillerson growing into the job.
+Cohen, a conservative critic of Trump’s foreign policy who has chided Tillerson for his reticence, said he saw Tillerson growing into the job.
 “I suspect you’ll see more of him as he grows more comfortable in dealing with the press and in his relationship with the president and the administration’s national security team,” Cohen said.

 The challenge will be greater in Russia’s capital this week.
-He is arriving at a fragile point in U.S.-Russia relations, where he will have to confront the Kremlin’s anger over the missile strikes in Syria along with suspicion at home that Moscow may have even been complicit in the Syrian government’s chemical weapons attack.
+Tillerson is arriving at a fragile point in U.S.-Russia relations, where he will have to confront the Kremlin’s anger over the missile strikes in Syria along with suspicion at home that Moscow may have been complicit in the Syrian government’s chemical weapons attack.
 Senior U.S. military officials have said they are looking into whether Russia provided drone surveillance and helped Syrian forces try to cover up what they’d done.

+“I think that there will be a lot of answers that come out of that meeting.
+And I think that’s when the president will make his decisions,” said Nikki Haley, the U.S. ambassador to the United Nations, during an appearance on CNN’s “State of the Union.”

-Beyond Syria, there are disputes over Russia’s 2014 annexation of Ukraine’s Crimea region and support for pro-Russian separatists in eastern Ukraine.
+Beyond Syria are disputes over Russia’s 2014 annexation of Ukraine’s Crimea region and support for pro-Russian separatists in eastern Ukraine.

-At the same time, Tillerson carries to Moscow the weight of FBI and congressional investigations into Russia’s alleged interference in last year’s presidential election.
-The Trump campaign’s possible ties to the presumed Russian meddlers are also being probed.
+At the same time, Tillerson carries to Moscow the weight of FBI and congressional investigations into Russia’s interference in last year’s presidential election.
+The Trump campaign’s possible ties to the presumed Russian meddlers are also under scrutiny.

 “This is going to be Tillerson’s biggest test to date,” said Julianne Smith, a National Security Council and Defense Department official under President Barack Obama.
-She is now a senior fellow at the Center for a New American Security.
-“He’s been getting poor reviews across the national security establishment, tons of questions about whether he has the intellect, the stamina, the courage to really take this position and fly with it and really soar.”

-One early interpretation of Tillerson’s not-so-public diplomacy was that he would have a diminished role under Trump.
-Although aides vehemently denied that Tillerson had been sidelined, the impression was left of a man uncomfortable in his job.

-The events of the past several days seem to have stanched such suggestions, and his increasingly public persona seems to reflect a greater confidence.

 When he goes to Russia, keeping a low profile would likely be impossible, even if it were his goal.